 Voting on Concepts

-map idea, was
+map' idea, was

-friends to give with was upvoted
+friends idea was upvoted as well

 3. How to connect the ideas?